TAGS+ MICROCHIP= GET HOME SAFE

 Don’t use white 8.5” by 11” paper, most of us can’t see them from a car!

-Buy larger pieces of oak tag in bright or neon colors, post a color photo of
+Buy large pieces of oak tag in bright or neon colors, post a large color photo of

 your dog, and write details and contact info in black magic marker in large print.